google/oss-fuzz/README.md

 Following [Google's standard disclosure policy](https://googleprojectzero.blogspot.com/2015/02/feedback-and-data-driven-updates-to.html)
 OSS-Fuzz will adhere to following disclosure principles:
-  - **90-day deadline**.
-After notifying project authors, we will open reported issues to the public in 90 days, or 7 days after the fix is released.
+  - **Deadline**.
+After notifying project authors, we will open reported issues to the public in 90 days, or 30 days after the fix is released (whichever comes earlier).
   - **Weekends and holidays**.
 If a deadline is due to expire on a weekend, the deadline will be moved to the next normal work day.
   - **Grace period**.
 We have a 14-day grace period.
 If a 90-day deadline